valyrxyz/valyr-hub/docs/DATABASE.md

-# OpenvApps Hub Database Documentation
+# Valyr Hub Database Documentation
-This document provides comprehensive information about the OpenvApps Hub database schema, relationships, and best practices.
+This document provides comprehensive information about the Valyr Hub database schema, relationships, and best practices.
 ## 📊 Database Overview
-OpenvApps Hub uses PostgreSQL as the primary database with Prisma as the ORM.
+Valyr Hub uses PostgreSQL as the primary database with Prisma as the ORM.
 The database is designed to handle:
 - **vApp Management**: Application metadata and lifecycle
 - **Proof Verification**: Zero-knowledge proof storage and verification results
 - **User Management**: Authentication, authorization, and user profiles